 I’m a Writer.
-And That Makes Me a Better Chief of Staff.
+And That Makes Me a Better Operations Executive.

-Before I ever built dashboards or led 60+ concurrent projects, I built stories.
-And stories taught me something operations never could alone: Pay attention to what’s not being said.
+Before I built dashboards or led 60+ concurrent projects, I built stories.
+And stories taught me an important operations lesson: Pay attention to what’s not being said.

-As a magazine contributor and published author, I learned to study people.
+As a magazine contributor and published author, I learned to observe people.
 To listen for tone shifts.
 To notice hesitation.
-To hear the question underneath the question.
+To hear the unspoken question.

 Writing Taught Me How to Think in Systems